Twelve Angry Men at the Garrick Theatre

 Christopher Haydon’s direction is clearly meticulous, making good use of the 12 people on stage, ensuring they move around and interact, and generally keeping the audience engaged.
 Overall the play chugs along pleasantly, building slowly and absorbingly to its conclusion.

-Twelve Angry Men is on at the Garrick Theatre until 15th March 2014, for further information or to book visit here.
+Twelve Angry Men is at the Garrick Theatre until 15th March 2014.
+For further information or to book visit the theatre’s website here.

 Watch actor Martin Shaw speak about the production here: